A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Notation and Evaluation Criteria

 \section{Notation and Evaluation Criteria}

-Dynamic human-robot teams will rely on machine learning methods to enable a robot to quantify different aspects of their human teammate (e.g., workload).
-A major challenge is that these teams will continuously encounter new scenarios that the robot's underlying machine learning methods cannot account for.
-These new scenarios constitute a meaningful distribution shift from conventional machine learning method's training dataset (i.e., violate the IID assumption).
-Specifically, a \emph{distribution shift} indicates scenarios where training and testing data come from different distributions.
-Understanding the difference between non-IID machine learning methods is key for building human-robot teams that can handle the variability of real world problem domains.
+Dynamic human-robot teams will employ robots that estimate their human teammate's workload using machine learning methods.
+Extending the robot's capabilities to accommodate unknown tasks poses unique machine learning challenges, as these tasks constitute a meaningful distribution shift.
+A \emph{distribution shift} indicates a scenario where training and testing data come from different probability distributions.
+Understanding the difference between applicable machine learning methods is key for building human-robot teams that can handle the real-world complexity.
+The workload estimation and the machine learning literature both cover a large spectrum of work.
+There are frequently occurring terms in both fields; thus, analyzing applicable methods requires disambiguating key terminology and establishing evaluation criteria to ensure consistent analysis.